Covariance: Correlation

 The denominator can also be written as $\sqrt{\operatorname{var}(X) \operatorname{var}(Y)}$, which is the geometric mean of the variances.

 Thus we see that the correlation coefficient is a normalized version of the covariance.
 It is always a number between $-1$ and $1$, and is unitless (unlike the covariance).

-The correlation coefficient is often denoted with an $r$, and is frequently reported in scientific studies.
+The correlation coefficient is often denoted by r, and is frequently reported in scientific studies.

-Principal Component Analysis
+Principal component analysis

 The covariance matrix is used in principal component analysis to reduce feature dimensionality in data preprocessing.
 The principal components are the dimensions that explain the most variance in the data.
 A well known application is to intelligence, producing the g factor.
 Another is to personality, with models like the five factor model being derived from principal component analysis.